eslunar/eslunar.github.io/docs/document.md

 ### Element methods
 Method | Usage
 --- | ---
-add | adds an element to the referer, accepts infinite parameters. attr | Sets or gets referers attributes, learn [more](./attrncss.md). css | Sets or gets referers style, learn [more](./attrncss.md). html | Sets or gets referers inner HTML, learn [more](./textnhtml.md). off | Removes an event listener from the referer. on | Adds an event listener to the referer. query | Return the first matching child of the referer, learn [more](./queries.md). queryAll | Return  matching children of the referer, learn [more](./queries.md).
+add | adds elements to the referer, accepts infinite parameters. attr | Sets or gets referers attributes, learn [more](./attrncss.md). css | Sets or gets referers style, learn [more](./attrncss.md). html | Sets or gets referers inner HTML, learn [more](./textnhtml.md). off | Removes event listeners from the referer, accepts infinite parameters. on | Adds an event listener to the referer. query | Return the first matching child of the referer, learn [more](./queries.md). queryAll | Return  matching children of the referer, learn [more](./queries.md).